TravisChamness1994/COMP_232_LAB_5_SCANNER_TRANSITION_TABLE/README.md

 ## TASK 1:

-Expand the FSA and transition table above to work for the following grammar:
+Expand the FSM and transition table above to work for the following grammar:

 ```
 <expr> ::= <term> | <expr> <addop> <term>